 MPG, running costs & CO2

-The RX-8 built a reputation as being very costly to run thanks to its thirsty rotary petrol engine.
+The RX-8 is known to be very costly to run thanks to its thirsty rotary petrol engine.
 Two power outputs were available and even the lesser of the two, the 189bhp model, can only manage 26.7mpg.
 The 228bhp version claims fuel economy of 25.2mpg but in truth neither regularly manages much more than 20mpg.

-Not only is the RX-8 engine relatively inefficient it also proved prone to catastrophic failure, which is usually very expensive to fix.
-Major problems aside, the engine would also need around a litre of oil every 1,000 miles.
+Not only is the RX-8 engine expensive to keep fuelled and taxed, it also gained a reputation for failing catastrophically.
+This was usually very expensive to fix and often required a replacement engine.
+With today’s workshop costs, this often renders the earliest, higher-mileage cars uneconomical to repair.
+Major problems aside, the engine also needs around a litre top-up of oil every 1,000 miles.